einsJannis/Lang/README.md

 #Lang [WIP]

-To check out the development check out the `dev` branch
+This is the dev branch and highly WIP